 In addition to the work our universities are doing, the Scottish Government is also taking every precaution to keep our citizens, visitors and students safe.
 They’ve published guidance for universities to minimise the risk of transmission of coronavirus on campus and information on student support.

 If you're wondering about your university application the best place to go is to the UCAS site, which has a page dedicated to the impact of the coronavirus pandemic.

 IELTS testing has been suspended in some countries due to the restrictions caused by the coronavirus pandemic.
 Their website has a dedicated coronavirus page which is constantly updated with the most accurate information.

 Travel & Visas

-The UK Government currently advises against all travel, unless the journey is essential.
-We strongly recommend that you check the dedicated UK Government website for updates on travel.
+The Scottish Government has put in place quarantine rules and information on the process for people entering the UK.
+We strongly recommend that you check the dedicated Scottish Government website for public health measures at borders, self-isolation and country exemptions.
 As well as this, we would also suggest checking your own country’s guidance with regards to travel restrictions.